Hello! Great to meet you.

 I am project director for NYC Digital Safety, an NYC-funded program that informs libraries of evergreen topics in data privacy and digital security.
 I’ve also designed and facilitated a fair number of workshops on topics like data privacy & security, web mechanics, and (human) networking skills for library staff.
 One of my crowning achievements is seeing my work included in the New York Times.

-My symposia series investigates topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and the cultural ecosystem that divides upstate New York from the economic engine that is New York City.
+My symposia series investigated topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and how we as a community make our way toward open access without reifying extant power structures.

 I received a Master of Science in Information and Library Science from Pratt Institute in 2013, a Master of Music from Western Michigan School of Music in 2005, and a Bachelor of Music Performance from University of Wisconsin-Madison in 2003.
+I also took a couple of CE courses in learning design in 2018 from NYU’s School of Professional Studies.
 I’m a 2016 Mozilla Web Literacy Leader, a 2012 Library Journal Mover & Shaker, and a 2012 SLA Rising Star.
-I am currently working toward a Certificate in Learning Design from New York University.

 In my free time, I play French horn with community-based orchestras around NYC.
 It’s the best.